Skip to content

 In double materiality assessment, we explore the significant impacts of operations on the environment and people, and conversely, how sustainability factors like climate change economically affect the company’s business now and in the future.
 Double materiality literally has two dimensions: 1) impact materiality and 2) financial materiality.
 This analysis helps identify and prioritize the most significant sustainability themes and their associated opportunities for your organization.

-With Etteplan, you will execute a comprehensive double materiality analysis that serves as the cornerstone of sustainability reporting.
+Etteplan provides tools and expertise for conducting double materiality assessment that serves as the cornerstone of sustainability reporting.

 Our process includes: